projen/projen/API.md

 [JsonFileOptions](#projen-jsonfileoptions)|Options for `JsonFile`.
 [LicenseOptions](#projen-licenseoptions)|*No description*
 [MakefileOptions](#projen-makefileoptions)|Options for Makefiles.
-[MarkableFileOptions](#projen-markablefileoptions)|Options for files that include the Projen marker.
+[MarkableFileOptions](#projen-markablefileoptions)|Options for files that may include the Projen marker.
 [NodePackageOptions](#projen-nodepackageoptions)|*No description*
 [NodeProjectOptions](#projen-nodeprojectoptions)|*No description*
 [NodeWorkflowSteps](#projen-nodeworkflowsteps)|*No description*